raphlinus/raphlinus.github.io/_posts/2024-01-29-good-parallel-computer.md

 The details of the specific problem are interesting but beyond the scope of this blog post.
 The interested reader is directed to the [Potato] design document, which explores the question of how far you can get doing scheduling on CPU, respecting bounded GPU resources, while using the GPU for actual pixel wrangling.
 It also touches on several more recent extensions to the standard GPU execution model, all of which are complex and non-portable, and none of which quite seem to solve the problem.

 Fundamentally, it shouldn't be necessary to allocate large buffers to store intermediate results.
 Since they will be consumed by downstream stages, it's far more efficient to put them in queues, sized large enough to keep enough items in flight to exploit available parallelism.
-Many GPU operations internally work as queues (the classic vertex shader / fragment shader / rasterop pipeline being the classic example), so it's a question of exposing that underlying functionality to applications.
+Many GPU operations internally work as queues (the standard vertex shader / fragment shader / rasterop pipeline being the classic example), so it's a question of exposing that underlying functionality to applications.
 The [GRAMPS] paper from 2009 suggests this direction, as did the [Brook] project, a predecessor to CUDA.

 There are a lot of potential solutions to running Vello-like algorithms in bounded memory; most have a fatal flaw on hardware today.
 It's interesting to speculate about changes that would unlock the capability.
+It's worth emphasizing, I'm not feeling held back by the amount of parallelism I can exploit, as my approach of breaking the problem into variants of prefix sum easily scales to hundreds of thousands of threads.
+Rather, it's the inability to organize the overall as stages operating in parallel, connected through queues tuned to use only the amount of buffer memory needed to keep everything smoothly, as opposed to the compute shader execution model of large dispatches separated by pipeline barriers.

 ## Parallel computers of the past